w3c/ash-nazg/README.md

 One interface to find all group contributors and in Intellectual Property Rights (IPR) bind them.

 This tool was created to support contributions made to a group, under the form of pull requests, in order to assess whether they are IPR-OK or not.
-It still has some rough edges but hopefully it can be usable enough to get started, and perfected over time.
+It still has some rough edges but hopefully it can امان وحذف مخترق be usable enough to get started, and perfected over time.

 The tool is at currently in [my labs hatchery](https://labs.w3.org/hatchery/repo-manager/), but